-The certificate is affiliated and funded by the Porter-Cason Institute (PCI).
+The Focus Area is affiliated and funded by the Porter-Cason Institute (PCI).
 PCI is the result of a large private contribution from a Tulane MSW alumnus for the purpose of training.
 Funds from PCI allow us to augment training with lectures from local and national experts as well as provide advanced training of professionals in our community.

-The culture of this certificate centers around developing creativity and courage in both your time at Tulane and in your career.
+The culture of this focus area centers around developing creativity and courage in both your time at Tulane and in your career.
 Social Work is both an art and a science.
 We teach the science and provide a place for you to come to understand and develop your own unique art within ethical and evidence-based interventions.
 Throughout your career, you will hone your understanding of the science, art, and creativity required of an exceptional Social Worker.
 We view it as one of our primary objectives to give you the courage to be comfortable in uncomfortable moments and to give space for truth and healing that may emerge as you develop this comfort.

 - Opportunities for mentorship by national experts